 Tips for Motorcycle Safety in Morristown, TN

 Based on data from the MCCS and other studies, federal researchers have identified a number of ways that riders and their passengers can stay safe.
 They include:

 - Always wear a helmet.
 Head injury represents the leading cause of death and disability in motorcycle crashes.
 Helmets are estimated to be 37 percent effective in preventing fatal motorcycle injuries.

-- Get the proper training and licensing.
+- Get proper training and licensing.
 Nineteen percent of crashed riders in the MCCS did not have a motorcycle license, and 5 percent had no license at all.
 Riders who had motorcycle training on an experienced rider course or competitive track course accounted for just 13 percent of crashes.
 Inadequate rider control skills contributed to 26 percent of crashes.

 - Be cautious at intersections.
 In the MCCS, more than two-thirds of crashes occurred at intersections, including 50 percent of fatal crashes.

 - Obey the speed limit.
 Traveling above the posted speed limit is highly correlated with both fatal and nonfatal motorcycle crashes.

 - Be conspicuous.
 Use retroreflective parts, materials, paint, and garments to increase your visibility to other drivers.